Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/04-upgrading-to-v1.11.md

 - New profile configurations have been added to enhance [retry handling for PyHive connections](/reference/resource-configs/spark-configs#retry-handling-for-pyhive-connections):
   - `poll_interval`: Controls how frequently the adapter polls the Thrift server to check if an async query has completed.
-  - `query_timeout`: Adds an overall timeout for query execution.
+  - `query_timeout`: Adds an overall timeout (in seconds) for query execution.
 If a query exceeds the set duration during polling, it raises a `DbtRuntimeError`.
 This helps prevent indefinitely hanging queries.
   - `query_retries`: Handles connection loss during query polling by automatically retrying.

 ## Quick hits